“I Need Someone To Talk To": 4 Ways To Get Help For Depression & Mental Health Issues

 When you choose online therapy, you can connect with a therapist from the comfort of your own home — potentially minimizing barriers to care and offering you a personalized form of outreach for your specific situation and needs.
 This can be a more accessible and sustainable option for some compared to in-person methods of treatment.

 Online therapy has been scientifically suggested to be effective for a variety of diagnoses including depression, anxiety disorders, PTSD and mental health conditions (such as bipolar disorder).
-Recent meta-analys meta-analyses of over 40 studies have confirmed this, showing benefit for a pool of over 1,000 clinical research participants.
+Recent meta-analys meta-analyses of over 40 studies have confirmed this, showing benefits for a pool of over 1,000 clinical research participants.

 Counselor reviews